antoineMoPa/rust-text-experiments/docs/simple_predictor.md

 **Questions left in the open**

 - Could I use this model or similar to predict stock values / other time series?

+**What's next?**

+Next, if I find time, I wish to explore using LSTM networks, then transformers, then post-transformer architectures.
+Stay tuned :slightly_smiling_face: